jlgrons/Stratified-SSL/README.md

 * Simulation Studies: R code and directions to replicate the simulation studies in the paper.
 * Other Files: Previous versions of the R code for debugging purposes and documentation.

+Code is maintained by Jessica Gronsbell and Molei Liu.

 ## Installation

 ```r